superxslam/SuperOdom/readme.md

 ```

-We also provide tmux script for easy launch:
+We also provide tmux script for easy launch with dataset:
 ```bash
 cd script
 tmuxp load run.yaml